-For additional and more extensive information about the TAMS counseling services, see the TAMS web page at www.tams.unt.edu.
+For additional and more extensive information about the TAMS counseling services, see the TAMS web page.

 Individual Counseling

 In order to assist you in your adjustment to TAMS and to help you with emotional and/or personal problems that may develop, confidential counseling services are available at no cost to you or to your family.
 Dr. Patrick Turnock, a licensed psychologist, and three PhD. candidates supervised by Dr. Turnock provide these services.
 Their offices are located in Sage Hall and McConnell Hall.
 Both daytime and evening appointments are available.